nucypher/nucypher/docs/source/architecture/staking_contracts.rst

 Main contracts directly or be concerned about upgraded ABIs, and can concentrate on the core logic of their staking contract.

-In fact, this makes it possible for the developer's staking smart contract to not need to be upgradeable.
+This feature makes it possible for the developer's staking smart contract to not need to be upgradeable.
 The benefit of the contract not being upgradeable is that it reassures users that once the contract is deployed, it cannot be modified.